+1. Literacy Gain Rate: This measure provides a real-time perspective on the proportion of students that are achieving literacy gains while enrolled in Job Corps.
+Please note that centers must adhere to policy as stated in Chapter 3, Appendix 301: TABE® Requirements and Instructions.

+Pool:

-- 1. Literacy Gain Rate: This measure provides a real-time perspective on the proportion of students that are achieving literacy gains while enrolled in Job Corps.
-Please note that centers must adhere to policy as stated in Chapter 3, Appendix 301: TABE® Requirements and Instructions. - Pool: Number of students (excluding 30/45 day Level 1 ZTs) who a) scored EFL 4 or below on a valid initial TABE reading test (level E, M, D, or A) or EFL 4 on a valid initial TABE Español8 reading test (level E or M) and attained their first gain of 1 EFL or higher on a subsequent follow up test during the reporting period, PLUS b) students who did not take a valid initial reading test during the first 21 calendar days on center during the reporting period PLUS c) students who exited in the reporting period, scored EFL 4 or below on a valid initial TABE reading test (level E, M, D, or A) or EFL 4 on a valid initial TABE reading test (level E, M, D, or A) or EFL 4 on a valid initial TABE or higher on a subsequent follow up test.
+Number of students (excluding 30/45 day Level 1 ZTs) who a) scored EFL 4 or below on a valid initial TABE reading test (level E, M, D, or A) or EFL 4 on a valid initial TABE Español7 reading test (level E or M) and attained their first gain of 1 EFL or higher on a subsequent follow up test during the reporting period, PLUS b) students who did not take a valid initial reading test during the first 21 calendar days on center during the reporting period PLUS c) students who exited in the reporting period, scored EFL 4 or below on a valid initial TABE reading test (level E, M, D, or A) or EFL 4 on a valid initial TABE Español reading test (level E or M), and did not attain a gain of 1 EFL or higher on a subsequent follow up test.

 For crediting purposes, initial TABE tests must be administered within the first 21 calendar days on center.
-For exceptions to this 21day policy, see Appendix 301: TABE® Requirements and Instructions.
+For exceptions to this 21-day policy, see Appendix 301: TABE® Requirements and Instructions.
 Exceptions include a specific sub-group of Limited English Proficient (LEP) students.